|New York Harbor ULSD

-Heating oil is a heavy fuel oil that is derived from crude oil.
+Heating oil is a heavy fuel oil that is refined from crude oil.
 Heating oil is also known as No. 2 fuel oil and accounts for about 25% of the yield from a barrel of crude oil.
-That is the second largest "cut" after gasoline.
-The price to consumers of home heating oil is generally comprised of 42% for crude oil, 12% for refining costs, and 46% for marketing and distribution costs (Source: EIA's Petroleum Marketing Monthly, 2001).
+That is the second-largest "cut" after gasoline.
+The price to consumers of home heating oil is generally comprised of 42% for crude oil, 12% for refining costs, and 46% for marketing and distribution costs (Source: EIA's Petroleum Marketing Monthly).
 Generally, a $1 increase in the price of crude oil translates into a 2.5-cent per gallon rise in heating oil.
 Because of this, heating oil prices are highly correlated with crude oil prices, although heating oil prices are also subject to swift supply and demand shifts due to weather changes or refinery shutdowns.

 Refineries produce approximately 85% of U.S. heating oil as part of the "distillate fuel oil" product family, which includes heating oil and diesel fuel.
 The remainder of U.S. heating oil is imported from Canada, the Virgin Islands, and Venezuela.

 Recently, a team of Purdue University researchers developed a way to make home heating oil from a mixture of soybean oil and conventional fuel oil.
 The oil blend is made by replacing 20% of the fuel oil with soybean oil, potentially saving 1.3 billion gallons of fuel oil per year.
 This soybean heating oil can be used in conventional furnaces without altering existing equipment.
 The soybean heating oil is relatively easy to produce and creates no sulfur emissions.